SashaVoden/LingaOffice-BeaverV000Team/README.md

-i made this repo for fun🎉🎉🤣🤣

-joke

-its for our programs🦫🦫
+License made for our programs that you can download on our site or with link in the index.html file

 beaverV000 team